 5. Replacing the Wallpaper

 Changing the wallpaper can completely transform a room.
 You can use a wallpaper stripper to remove the old paper before replacing it with your new style.
 If you want to bring out your inner interior designer, you could try adding a feature wall using bright and patterned paper.
+You can add these fancy extra long pillows to add to the look of the room.
 Doing this job all by yourself will save you money hiring a carpenter, and it should only take a day or two.
 You may want to get your partner or kids to join in too!

 Tiling your kitchen or bathroom is a fairly big job, but doing it yourself will massively reduce your expenses.
 All you have to do is gather the equipment, buy the tiles, and dedicate a couple of days to the job.
 There are several different styles and colours you can choose from when it comes to your tiles, so you will easily find a design that suits your aesthetic.